ksenecki/zwinnapanda-playwright/README.md

 - run projects using node scripts `npm run tests:chrome` for `chrome`, `firefox` or `webkit`
 - it is possible to add more flags when using npm scripts with `-- --<flag>`

+## UI mode

+Playwright 1.32 enables using interactive UI that can be run with `npx playwright test --ui`

 ## Visual test execution

 - run tests using node scripts `npm run tests:visual`